Cliff face came 'crashing down'

 The same week explosives were used to bring down large boulders that were still threatening to cut off the highway.

-Manson said the cliff, which is just south of the Mokau bridge, had long caused problems.

-She said wire safety netting had been put up about two years ago to stop the cliff from crumbling onto the road.
+Manson, who lives in Mokau, said the cliff had long caused problems and wire safety netting had been put up about two years ago to stop it from crumbling onto the road.

 "But for the last two weeks we've seen little bits of rocks coming down," she said.